You’ve reached content that’s exclusive to AARP members.

 Levitin’s own grandmother learned to play an electronic keyboard at age 80 and played every day until she was 96.
 “She didn’t become a concert pianist, but that doesn’t matter,” he says.

 Solo lessons and practice are beneficial, but playing or singing in time with a group is an especially rich experience, says Ernst, the conductor who works with novice older musicians.
 Ernst is the founder of New Horizons, an organization of community bands and orchestras that teach members of any age to play.
-New Horizons groups are in nearly 200 communities in the United States, Canada and elsewhere, he says.
+The New Horizons website lists groups in nearly 200 communities in the United States, Canada and elsewhere.

 Community choirs also are widespread and especially accessible since you don’t need to rent or buy an instrument.
 Yet the biggest obstacle for many adult learners is not the cost of a guitar, but overcoming the idea that they’ll never be good enough.
 Ernst hears the same childhood stories again and again: “My father said I had no talent … my music teacher told me to move my lips but not to sing.”
 Those lingering insecurities are irrelevant, he says.
 “I can tell you that the success rate is pretty close to 100 percent,” Ernst says.
 “By success, I mean being able to play at a level that brings a lot of satisfaction.”